01 of 05

 Continue to 4 of 5 below.

 - Strike up a conversation and somewhere along the way just lead in with an easy question like, how's your tank doing?
-From there all you have to do is step back, listen, and start taking mental notes, because most often once you get them started talking about their aquarium, it's hard to get them to stop.
+From there all you have to do is step back, listen, and start taking mental note.
+Most often once you get your aquarist started talking about their aquarium, it's hard to get him or her to stop.

 - If you don't have access to the aquarium to snoop on your own, ask the person's spouse, significant other, family members, and friends for any information they can provide to help you out.